Xhevairi/fr/README.md

 # Demo

 It is a simple example for writting blogs or articles and guthering news in french language.
 It can be used for news in any other languages.
-I am working in Windows 10, and tt is used Python 3.9.5
+I am working in Windows 10, and it is used Python 3.9.5

 Follow this steps: - in the folder you will use for this project:
 .../>git clone <clone link of this project> - cd fr